iyobo/jollofjs/packages/isvalid/README.md

 ### SchemaError

 The `SchemaError` contains the `schema` property which contains the actual schema in which there is an error.
-It also has a `message` property with a description of the error.
+It also has the `message` property with the description of the schema error.

 ### ValidationError

-The `ValidationError` contains three properties besides the `message` field of `Error`.
+The `ValidationError` contains three properties besides the `message`.

   - `keyPath` is an array indicating the key path in the data where the error occured.
   - `schema` is the schema that failed to validate.